-The practice provided preventive care and supported patients to ensure better oral health in line with the Delivering Better Oral Health toolkit.
+The practice provided preventive care and supported patients to ensure better oral health.
 The dentists prescribed high concentration fluoride products if a patient's risk of tooth decay indicated this would help them.

-The dentists where applicable, discussed smoking, alcohol consumption and diet with patients during appointments.
+The dentist where applicable, discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided leaflets to help patients with their oral health.

 The dentist described to us the procedures they used to improve the outcomes for patients with gum disease.
-This involved providing patients with preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.
+This involved providing patients with preventative advice, taking plaque and gum bleeding scores and recording the patient's gum condition.